 Elle répond au téléphone (She is answering the phone) – Elle y répond (She’s answering it)

-Ils pensent à leur match (They’re thinking of their match) – Ils y pensent (They’re thinking of it)
+Ils pensent à leur match (They’re thinking about their match) – Ils y pensent (They’re thinking of it)

-* In the last example we used à + leur because when there is à+person (in this case their), we use indirect pronouns (me, te, vous, nous, lui, leur) or stress pronoun (nous, vous, moi, toi, lui, eux, elle, elles), depending on the context.
-Unfortunately, you’ll have to learn when to use which.
+* In the last example we used à + leur because when there is à+ person (in this case ‘their’), we either use an ‘indirect pronoun’ (me, te, vous, nous, lui, leur) or a ‘stress pronoun’ (nous, vous, moi, toi, lui, eux, elle, elles)depending on the context.
+It may seem like a lot to remember, but you’ll find that it’s very useful to know when to use each one.

 Je t’y retrouve à 6 heures (I’m meeting you there at 6)

 The phrase il y a is also used to describe what the weather is like.
 In this case, il y a is usually followed by a ‘partitive article’ (de, du, des, de la, de l’) and then a noun.